 How Hard Is It To Qualify and Get Approved For No-Ratio Mortgages?

 No-ratio mortgages make qualifying easier because income and debt ratios are not considered when approving a loan.
-Borrowers can only qualify with providing proof of employment or other financial information, which makes them appealing to those with limited or difficult-to-verify income sources.
+Borrowers can only qualify by providing proof of employment or other financial information, which makes them appealing to those with limited or difficult-to-verify income sources.

-The downside is that lenders usually require higher down payments and interest rates than a conventional loan since they cannot verify the borrower’s creditworthiness.
 Furthermore, borrowers may pay more over time due to the higher interest rate on no-ratio loans.
-Considering the advantages and drawbacks is important before deciding if this is the right option for you.
+Considering the advantages and drawbacks is important before deciding if this is the right option.

 How Do I Apply and Get Pre-Approved For No-Ratio Mortgage Loans